Urias-T/feedback_analyzer/ReadMe.md

 ## How it works:

-feedback_analyzer is built with Dash frontend and Python 3.10.9 on the backend.
+"feedback_analyzer" is built with Dash frontend and Python 3.10.9 on the backend.
 On a high level, it works by taking the texts, chunking them up to five portions and sending each portion to TheTextAPI summarize endpoint to draw insights.
 This chunking process allows for quicker and more accurate analysis by the models used by the API endpoint.

 These insights are then stored in the browser cache and transferred to another callback function through which they are transferred to another function where they are bunched into a full text paragraph and sent to another API endpoint by TheTextAPI where the three (default) most common phrases are returned.